mrLuisFer/the-new-times/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# The New Times🌟

+Img here :P

+## About this project✨

+This project is a page about news using the News Api, built with `ReactJs`⚛ and using `Styled Components`💅 \

+And using multiple designs from the Behance page as reference

-## Available Scripts
+## Available Scripts 🌟

-In the project directory, you can run:
+In this project you can run the following commands:

 ### `npm start`